whosonfirst/whosonfirst-www-api/docs/index.md

 <a name="cgi"></a>
 ![CGI has a posse](prism.gif)

-Hugs and sloppy kisses to the [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface).
+High fives and finger guns to the [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface).